ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/widget-properties-events/advanced/advertising1.html.markdown

 <td width="15">
 </td>
 <td width="784">
-Find out more about this in [Repeating Widgets Across Multiple Pages](/developers/user-guide/product-guide/content-and-app-layout/editing-and-laying-out-reference/repeating-widgets-across-multi) .
+  Find out more about this in <a href="/developers/user-guide/product-guide/content-and-app-layout/editing-and-laying-out-reference/repeating-widgets-across-multi">Repeating Widgets Across Multiple Pages</a> .

 </td>
 </tr>